 How it works (in 1 minute)

-- Do not assume that the weather in one single place represents the whole island.
+- Do not assume that the weather in one single spot represents the whole island.

-- On Flores, it makes sense to separate the reading into Santa Cruz and the east side, the north, the central plateau and lakes, the west, with waterfalls and fajãs, and the south/Lajes.
+- On Flores, it makes sense to separate the reading between Santa Cruz and the eastern side, the north, the central plateau and lakes, the western side of waterfalls and fajãs, and the south/Lajes.

 - When the central plateau or the higher area is more closed in, that does not mean the day is lost.

-- With a car, you can adapt the day plan and move to the part of the island with better conditions.
+- With a car, you can adapt your day plan and move to the part of the island with better conditions.

 The main day-reading zones on Flores